cabarius/ToyBox/ToyBox/README.txt

 - Misc other improvements
 Ver 1.0.5
 - Ported Dialog Preview from Kingdom Resolution Mod.
 Now you can get a preview of results from Dialog, Alignment Restricted Dialog, Events and Random Encounters
+Ver 1.0.6
+- fixed bug where the arrows were backwards in add/remove rank and also made sure it couldn't take you below 1

 To use search type a string into the search field at the bottom and hit enter or click the search button.
 The first search will take a 10 seconds or but after that it is fast.
 You choose a category with the provided toolbar.